Hacking Chinese

 While YouTube is blocked in China, it’s still an excellent platform for learning Chinese, especially if you’re using YouTube in your native language anyway.
 There’s a plethora of content there, and here are some of my favourites, including some I’ve mentioned separately above:

-Also, check the #1379号监听站 hashtag I also mention audiobooks, which collects almost five thousand clips on YouTube, many with audio only.
+Also, check the #1379号监听站 hashtag I also mention under audiobooks, which collect almost five thousand clips on YouTube, many with audio only.

 Pros: Infinite and varied content